 The Whale and the Reactor and the Politics Built Into Machines

 Langdon Winner's The Whale and the Reactor is a compact classic of technological politics.
 Its central demand is still useful for AI: stop treating technical systems as neutral instruments after the important political choices have supposedly happened elsewhere.
-Designs, infrastructures, standards, risk models, energy systems, interfaces, and automated workflows can settle social questions by making some forms of life easy and others impractical.
+Designs, infrastructures, standards, risk models, energy systems, interfaces, and automated workflows can distribute authority, dependency, visibility, and recourse before a policy debate has even noticed the shift.

 The Book

-The Whale and the Reactor: A Search for Limits in an Age of High Technology was first published by the University of Chicago Press in 1986.
-The current second edition was published in 2020 and adds a new preface, chapter, and postscript.
-Chicago's table of contents places the book in three movements: a philosophy of technology, reform and revolution, and excess and limit.
+The Whale and the Reactor: A Search for Limits in an Age of High Technology was first published by the University of Chicago Press in 1986, according to IUCN, WorldCat, and PhilPapers records.
+Chicago's current publisher record lists the 2020 second edition at 240 pages with print ISBN 9780226692548 and ebook ISBN 9780226692685, and describes the second edition as adding a new preface, chapter, and postscript.
+Its table of contents places the book in three movements: a philosophy of technology, reform and revolution, and excess and limit.

 Winner writes as a political theorist of technology.
 The book gathers essays on artifacts, democracy, decentralization, risk assessment, environmental conflict, energy politics, and public life.
 It belongs on this site's shelf because it asks a question that AI governance often reaches too late: what political order is already being built into the machinery?